 Relationship and couples counseling is a particular strength.
 Amanda has learned to help one person make a difference in a relationship using a solution focused approach.
-Even if your partner will not attend therapy, there are things you can do try to make a difference.
-Amanda is a Divorce Busting telephone coach and applies these techniques in coaching sessions to help clients resurrect their marriages.
+Even if your partner will not attend therapy, there are things you can do to make a difference.
+Amanda is Level 1 trained with The Gottman Institute.
+She is a Divorce Busting telephone coach.
+Amanda applies these techniques in session to help clients resurrect their marriages.

 Amanda has counseling experience dealing with depression, divorce, pregnancy loss, chronic illness, grief and loss and the challenges of being a parent (academics, youth aggression and depression, etc...)
 Amanda is the only certified Calmer, Easier, Happier Parenting practictioner in Virginia.

 Amanda believes therapy need not be a drawn out, emotional examination of the past.
 It can be a forward moving, solution focused effort.
 Amanda knows people are capable of healing, change, and being their better selves regardless of current or past experiences.
 There may be times of tears, anger, or other uncomfortable emotions as you address your concerns.
 In these moments of pain and suffering Amanda believes we all need to feel we are not alone and that things can be different.
 Amanda is there to help.